Defect in cyclotomic Hecke algebras: Defect in other types of essential algebras

 Another perspective to consider is the case of positive characteristic.
 Throughout this paper we only consider specialisations to subfields of $\C$.
 Moreover, one can use classical modular representation theory of finite groupes to see that not all simple modules inside a $p$-block (where $p$ is a prime number) have the same defect.
-However, if we consider a cyclotomic Ariki--Koike algebra as in Remark \ref{good Ariki-Koike} and a specialisation $\theta: \Z_K[y,y^{-1}] \rightarrow k, y \mapsto \eta$, where $k$ is any field and $\eta \in k$ is a root of unity of order $e>1$, then Theorem \ref{main-AK} is still valid with a proof similar to the one we provided.
+However, if we consider a cyclotomic Ariki--Koike algebra as in Remark \ref{good Ariki-Koike} and a specialisation $\theta: \Z_K[y,y^{-1}] \rightarrow k, y \mapsto \eta$, where $k$ is any field and $\eta \in k$ is a root of unity of order $e>1$, then Theorem \ref{main-AK} is still valid with a proof similar to the one we provided if the characteristic of $k$ is large enough (to be precise, larger than $e+n-1$).
 It is also valid if $\eta=1$ and $k$ is a field of characteristic $e>0$.
-Under certain not very restrictive conditions, these statements can generalise to any cyclotomic Ariki--Koike algebra.
+These statements can, through the Morita equivalence of Dipper and Mathas, generalise to any cyclotomic Ariki--Koike algebra.
 We decided not to include these results for the sake of uniformity, and in order to restrict ourselves to the proof of Conjecture \ref{our conj} in its current form.
 However, we do not exclude the possibility that other Hecke algebras and, more generally, other essential algebras might share similar properties.